philipturner/transimpedance-amplifier/README.md

 > TODO: Copy the table from the above entries.

 I will keep the following tests very short, and avoid collecting data from any not-needed locations.
 I will always carefully install the OP37GPZ jumpers after the batteries are plugged in.
 I always place the DUT last, after configuring the male-to-female jumper to V(Vin).
 I will never disconnect the jumper for the overvoltage feedback path.
+I will connect the TIA1 output to the ADC input with a jumper, which may damage the ADC from undefined voltages.
+However, I care more about preventing the sparking event that may have broke the AD8615 last time.

 | Condition | Positive Supply | Negative Supply |
 | --------- | --------------: | --------------: |